ParthawGoswami/Network-Design/Phase 1/Phase 1(b)/Phase 1(b) Readme_File.md

 # Title and Authors
-•	Phase 1 (b): UDP File Transfer with RDT 1.0 - Design Document
+•	Phase 1 (b): UDP File Transfer with RDT 1.0
 •	Parthaw Goswami 02196346
 # Environment
 •	What OS we used for our code. e.g.: Windows